What we’re about

 PLEASE NOTE:

 - We begin on time.
 If you need to arrive later, log in to the zoom waiting room and you will be integrated into the group once we come to a natural stopping point.
 Special note to first timers: you are most welcome.
-However, due to the nature of the reading experience, and a recent plague of zoom bombers, if a first timer needs to log in after our scheduled start time, please first direct message Sherry or Mark an hour or more ahead of the start time.
+However, due to the nature of the reading experience, and pesky zoom bombers, if a first timer needs to log in after our scheduled start time, please first direct message Sherry or Mark an hour or more ahead of the start time.
 Otherwise, if you come late, you will not be admitted .

 - Links to free online copies of all texts will be provided in the comments on the event page. will be announced every Tuesday, in the comments section.